How To Clean an RV After Every Trip

 Thoroughly Wash RV Exterior

 As you clean, pay close attention for any uncovered damage to seals and fabrics.
 Also, take note of any soot around the exterior appliance vents for the furnace and water heater.
-You’ll use this for the recommended routine post-trip maintenance check once you’ve completed cleaning.

-• Wash the RV exterior—roof, sidewalls, awnings, slide toppers, windows, tires, rims.
+• Wash the RV exteriorroof, sidewalls, awnings, slide toppers, windows, tires, rims.
 Don’t let road grime or love bugs bake on your camper.
-Make sure to use compatible cleaning products
+Make sure to use compatible cleaning products.

 • To avoid mildew, allow awnings and toppers to dry completely before rolling up.

-• Give your RV tires and rims some TLC, and if needed conditioning.
+• Give your RV tires and rims some TLC, and if needed, conditioning.

 • If this is your first road trip of the season, consider waxing your RV exterior.
+Proper care of your RV roof includes gentle cleaning a couple of times a year.

 Proper care of your RV roof includes gentle cleaning a couple of times a year.